 Campus Living offers a wide range of programs and activities in all of our halls.
 These programs enhance the educational experience at East Carolina University by offering opportunities to learn and grow outside the classroom.
 In addition, we offer more focused educational programs in some of our halls, to add to the campus educational experience in specific area.
 All of these programs are based in a specific hall or halls.
 Some of these programs are based on Academic Major and are selected by being part of specific majors or programs, and other programs are have a separate application process.

 RezNet is the high speed Internet service that is provided in your residence hall room.
-It is a “wired” connection in most halls, but Campus Living is adding wireless to halls on a schedule.
-ECU offers wireless connections in some of our residence halls and in most of the public areas (lobby, some laundry areas) of all residence halls.
-In those halls without wireless in the rooms- you will be using a Ethernet cable and port.
+It is a “wired” or "wireless" connection in ALL halls.
+For a wired connection you will be using a Ethernet cable and port.
 Bringing or using your own wireless access point is prohibited for security reasons.

-Campus Living provides technical support via “house calls” from our Resident Computer Consultants (RCC).
-Students can get assistance over the phone or request technical support from a RCC by calling the ITCS Helpdesk at 328-9866.
-Students can also use the services of the ACE Computing Center in the Rawl Building.
-The hours, location and contact information for ACE can be found at http://www.ecu.edu/ace/.
+Campus Living provides technical support via “house calls” from our staff as needed.
+Students can get assistance over the phone or request technical support by calling the ITCS Helpdesk at 328-9866.
+Students can also use the services of the Student Computer Support (Pirate Techs) in the Rawl Building.
+The hours, location and contact information for ACE can be found at http://www.ecu.edu/itcs/help/pirateTechs.

-The Campus Living Conduct Office is located in the front of Aycock Hall in the College Hill Neighborhood.
+The Campus Living Conduct Office is located in Jones Hall in the College Hill Neighborhood.
 The staff in the office work with students to educate them about the expectations of living on campus in a college community.
 The office is staffed by full time professionals, as well as graduate and undergraduate para-professional staff.

 The Campus Living contract is a binding contract for the Academic Year (August until May).
-After June 30, (for fall semester) there are serious penalties for canceling the contract.
+There are serious penalties for canceling the contract after specific deadlines.
 Students should review the campus living contract before canceling their contract or submitting an appeal.
 All residents are encouraged to read the Resident Handbook, in addition to reading and understanding your Campus Living Contract.